 Children with SENDs spend the majority of time learning with their peers in their classroom.
-There are resource areas, an Emotional Literacy room where individuals or small groups may work from time to time with a learning assistant or teacher.
+There are resource areas, such as an emotional literacy room and sensory room where individuals or small groups may work from time to time with a learning assistant or teacher.
 We also have two mini classrooms dedicated to intervention work: The Hub and The Den.
-The site is disability friendly, which is accessible to wheelchair users and has access provision to toilets across the building.
+The site is fully accessible to wheelchair users and has access provision to toilets across the building.